Step‑by‑Step Guide: How to Flush Your Water Heater for Maximum Efficiency

 Step-by-Step Guide: Flushing Your Water Heater

-To flush a water heater, you’ll need to gather a few essential tools.
+To effectively flush a water heater, you’ll need to gather a few essential tools.

 Tools and Preparation